 Steps that may help ease the noise include:

 - Cognitive behavioral therapy

-Avoid anything that makes tinnitus sensations worse such as:
+Avoid things that makes tinnitus sensations worse such as:

 - Loud noises